Los Angeles Conducting Institute at Caltech - June 22-26, 2020

 In our effort to improve access to qualified candidates, financial assistance is available, directed toward the areas of diversity and financial need.

-Track 2 $680 - REGISTRATION IS NOW CLOSED FOR TRACK 2 - Designed for up to 12 experienced conductors (at least 1 year of full-time teaching or equivalent experience).
+Track 2 $680 - Designed for up to 12 experienced conductors (at least 1 year of full-time teaching or equivalent experience).
 Includes one podium session with large student/community ensemble, plus individualized attention through daily small group conducting sessions.
 Positions will be filled in order of application.